PreinfalkG/IPS_PG-EV/Easee Home Wallbox/README.md

 # CUPRA Connect API
-unsupported Easee Cloud Public API IP-Symcon module
+unsupported Easee Cloud Public API IP-Symcon Module

-Status: in progress (for my own use)
+Status: in progress (for my own use only)

 DoTo:
 * ...